OSGeo/gdal/doc/source/drivers/vector/oapif.rst

 ------------

 OGR needs a fixed schema per layer, but OGC API - Features Core doesn't impose fixed schema.
+The driver will use the XML schema or JSON schema pointed by the "describedby" relationship of a collection, if it exists.
-So the driver will retrieve the first page of features (10 features) and establish a schema from this.
+The driver will also retrieve the first page of features (using the selected page) and establish a schema from this.

 Filtering
 ---------